 Ideally, complement the content covered at the review course with both an Oral Exam Workshop and a Structured Cases Workshop devoted to the strategies of taking an oral exam.
 The earlier you take these workshops, the better, as your studying will take far more time than you budgeted; so it is better to identify as early as possible the topics you need to prioritize.
-We offer these workshops the day before our courses, so September 13 and November 15, respectively.
+We offer these workshops the day before the September 13 course.

 Half of your test is defending your case list.
 Send your case list NOW to your local/regional consultants or colleagues for recommendations in DEFENDING your case list: